particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Device OS 6.3.4 2025-10-01

+Device OS 6.3.4 is now available in Device Restore DFU, Device Restore JTAG, hex file generator, etc. It is a preview release.

 ### Library updates 2025-09-30

 The [library viewer](/reference/device-os/libraries/search/) has been updated for newly released or updated libraries.